 How to Pay Off Credit Card Debt in 9 Ways

-However, there are still some tips on how to pay off credit card debt that everyone can follow, regardless of your situation.
+However, there are still strategies for paying off credit card debt that can be useful for anyone, regardless of your situation.

-Before reviewing strategies to get out of credit card debt, evaluate your finances to determine where you stand.
-For example, if you can’t pay more than the minimum on credit cards, you might seek out additional sources of income, like freelance work or a part-time job.
+Your first step in getting out of credit card debt involves evaluating your finances to determine where you stand.
+If you can’t pay more than the minimum on your cards, for example, you might seek out additional sources of income, like freelance work or a part-time job.
 Doing so would open new ways of managing your debt, though we offer some options below if you can’t currently make payments.

 A budget can be a powerful tool to track what money is coming in and going.
-You can create one with this guide or download an app that pulls spending and earnings directly from your bank account and displays it in a dashboard.
+You can create your own budget or download an app that pulls spending and earnings directly from your bank account and displays it in a dashboard.
 A popular budget strategy is the envelope method, where you set aside the exact amount of cash you need each month, placing hard limits on spending.
-Those that would prefer an app may find Mint or Clarity Money provide needed accountability.
+Those that would prefer an app may find Mint or You Need a Budget (YNAB) provide needed accountability.

 With a better understanding of your finances, you can make moves to create room in your budget to pay off credit card debt.

-How to pay off credit card debt: 9 options
+9 ways to pay off credit card debt